10 Eryx Sand Boa Species

 Source: iNaturalist user B. P. White – CC BY-SA 4.0

 Nigeria’s main sand boa.
-The Saharan sand boa (Eryx muelleri) measures up to 80cm, and despite the name, they don’t appear in true sand deserts.
+The Saharan sand boa (Eryx muelleri) appears only in Africa, although despite the name, they don’t appear in true sand deserts.
 Their main habitats include dry savannah, and sandy transition zones with shrubby vegetation.
 One of their classic characteristics is a fleshy appendage on the tail, which snake enthusiasts call a “claw”.
-The purpose of this claw is unknown, and this is a different to the Egyptian sand boa found in Kenya, which has no such claw.
+The purpose of this claw is unknown, and this is different to the Egyptian sand boa found in Kenya, which has no such claw.

-Eryx muelleri is found in various sub-Saharan areas, never north of the Sahara.
+Saharan sand boas are found in various sub-Saharan areas, never north of the Sahara desert.
 Their hotspots include northern Nigeria, Benin, southern Niger, and they reach as far west as Senegal.
-They’re mainly found in western areas of the sub-Sahara; Nigeria is the furthest they reach east.
+They’re mainly found in western areas of sub-Saharan Africa; Nigeria is the furthest east they reach.

 Leave a Comment